 If the reconsideration is unsuccessful, your lawyer will help you prepare for the administrative law judge hearing and any other required steps.
 This will include preparing you for various questions you may face about yourself and your condition during the hearing.

-Talk to a Social Security Disability (SSD) Lawyer in Union City, GA for Free Now
+Talk to a Social Security Disability Attorney in Union City, GA for Free

-Do not stress yourself out by trying to handle your Social Security Disability application process alone.
+Do not stress yourself out by trying to handle your SSD application process alone.
 The right attorney support can make all the difference.
-At John Foy & Associates, we can provide you with that support and so much more.
+The Union City Social Security Disability attorneys at John Foy & Associates can provide you with that support and so much more.